Bowen, Queensland: Economy

 The town enjoys a diversified economy primarily based on agriculture, fishing, tourism, and mining.
 Its dry climate plus its fertile alluvial soil, makes it an ideal place to grow a wide variety of small crops, including tomatoes, rockmelons (i.e., cantaloupes), and capsicums (i.e., bell peppers).
-Outside the alluvial plain, much of the Bowen area is used for beef cattle.
+Outside the alluvial plain, much of the Bowen area is used for beef cattle..
+The Merinda meatworks (Bowen) was a source of employment and economic growth of the town for many years.

 Just north of Bowen is the Abbot Point coal loading port.
 Coal mined inland of Bowen in Collinsville and other towns in the Bowen Basin is brought by rail to a deepwater pier to be loaded on bulk carriers.
 Coal is exported mainly to China and India.